Grant Title: Ecosystem approaches to aquatic health assessment: linking subtidal habitat quality, shoreline condition and estuarine fish communities

 Funding Agency: NOAA/NCBO Award Number: NA04NMF4570360

 Bilkovic, D. M., Hershner, C., & Angstadt, K. (2006) Ecosystem Approaches to Aquatic Health Assessment: Linking Subtidal Habitat Quality, Shoreline Condition and Estuarine Fish Communities.
-Virginia Institute of Marine Science, College of William and Mary. https://doi.org/10.21220/V5WQ7B
+Virginia Institute of Marine Science, William & Mary. https://doi.org/10.21220/V5WQ7B